EnderWiggin14/sdsmt-uav-constitution/constitution.md

      financial position at the end of each semester and when demanded from the team’s supporters.
   c.
 Along with any other two officers, will approve all orders for
-     materials totaling more than $50.
+     materials totaling more than $50. // if this is for over $50, then what about less than $50
   d.
 Responsible for processing all funding requests
   e.
 Responsible for processing all reimbursement requests